Live Longer with the Okinawan Diet

 Increase vegetable intake: Aim for a rainbow on your plate, incorporating a variety of colorful vegetables at every meal.

-Sweet potatoes as a staple: Include sweet potatoes as a source of complex carbohydrates and fiber.
+Sweet potatoes as a staple: Make sweet potatoes part of your diet for complex carbohydrates and fiber.

 The Okinawa Diet